How to setup cross account access in AWS for variety of use-cases such as audit, security and compliance at scale.

-In this blog we will walk through how to create a role an external account that we want to AssumeRole into.
+In this how-to guide we will walk through how to create a role in an external account that we want to AssumeRole into.
 In our example we will provide the new role in the external account with broad ReadOnly permissions (but you are free to change to whatever you want).

 If you are familiar AWS IAM feel free to skip this section.
 But here is a quick recap: AWS IAM is the underlying service that AWS services rely on for authorization.
 While there are many ways of getting valid AWS credentials (setting up AWS SSO) this blog is going to focus on how you can use those credentials once you have them.
 Before we dive in a few high level concepts that we need to clarify: